Do Tulips Need a Lot of Water? Tulip Water Requirements

 Watering Procedure

 The amount of water that tulips require is relatively low.
 All that is required is a watering pail to accomplish the task.
-If you would instead use a garden hose, be careful not to touch the stems of the tulips with a strong spray of water, and do your best to work quickly.
+Instead of using a garden hose, be careful not to touch the stems of the tulips with a strong spray of water, and do your best to work quickly.

 Using Pail